AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 DeepPoly therefore returns **unknown**.
 Its lower bound comes from a
-relaxation: a simpler enclosure that contains every real network behavior and additional artificial behaviors.
-The artificial part of the enclosure can pull the bound below zero.
+relaxation: a simpler enclosure that contains every real network behavior and additional **spurious behaviors** that the exact network cannot produce.
+These spurious behaviors can pull the bound below zero.

 The next question is: **can we cover every allowed input with smaller regions whose bounds are positive?**